How to Instagram like a boss – to hashtag or not to hashtag, that is the #question

 And then of course there are the classics like #ThrowbackThursday, #TBT, #MondayMotivation, #OOTD (for the uninitiated, that’s outift of the day, of course), you catch my drift.
 These are used to latch onto massively popular themes with the aim of driving people from across the world to your content.

 As a business user, you’ll definitely want to do that so as many people have eyes on your product or service as possible.
+You can now buy Instagram likes so that it attracts more people to your Instagram.
 It’s also likely that you’ll see hashtags as a great way to get creative and clever to attract people to your posts.

 However, a recent study found that the use of Instagram hashtags doesn’t actually increase engagement on posts.